 What's On in Melbourne For The Australian Open 2016

 The World Loves Melbourne loves this time of year in Melbourne when the Australian Open dominates the landscape.
 We are loving attending several events including the tennis itself; such a festive ambience!
 Apart from the compelling tennis itself, here are places to watch the tennis as well as eateries with specials.
+One of the best things to do in Melbourne is to visit the Australian Open; a world class event.

 AUSTRALIAN OPEN FESTIVAL